Polson - Scenic View

 Seasonal Activities & Local Events

-- Annual Events: Flathead Cherry Festival, Fourth of July Parade, Blues Festival, and more.
+• Annual Events: Flathead Cherry Festival, Fourth of July Parade and Fireworks, Polson Main Street Flathead Lake Blues Festival, various Chamber of Commerce events like Business Pulse and community gatherings.

 Getting There & Nearby Destinations